dbredvick/developer-spin/src/pages/posts/2019-09-17-building-great-software-with-google-analytics.md

 2. The marketing department asked you to add Google Analytics/Tag Manager to the site
 3. You're a product manager trying to write Jira tickets for your engineers

 In all of these scenarios, this guide should serve as a blueprint for your upcoming work.
-This guide skews towards developers, but should be friendly for all audiences.
+This guide skews towards developers but should be friendly for all audiences.

 ## Overview
 ### Part One
 In this first section, we will talk about the motivation for tracking.
 It's best to know the reason behind what you're doing; building the best product for our users is _that reason_.

 ### Part Two
 Think of this piece as the "Getting Started" guide.
-GTM (Google Tag Manager) and GA (Google Analytics) have developer documentation, but it's missing the wholistic view that's important to know while implementing any new technology.
+GTM (Google Tag Manager) and GA (Google Analytics) have developer documentation, but it's missing the holistic view that's important to know while implementing any new technology.

 ### Part Three
 Finally, we'll go through some scenarios of tracking.
-This is the part that most guides invovling Google Analytics are missing in my opinion.
+This is the part that most guides involving Google Analytics are missing in my opinion.
 They are rarely written for both developers and marketers.
 This guide hopefully will merge that gap.

 ---